Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Why Your Business Must Issue a ROE

-Service Canada views the ROE form as the most important document when applying for EI benefits.
+Service Canada views the form as the most important document when applying for EI benefits.

-• determine if that employee qualifies for EI benefits, what their benefit rate should be, and how long they’re eligible to receive benefits,
+• Determine if the employee qualifies for benefits, their benefit rate, and how long they can receive benefits

-• ensure all eligible employees receive the correct EI benefits and
+• Ensure all eligible employees receive the correct benefits and

-Some key items you’ll be required to provide on the Record of Employment include your pay period type (bi-weekly or monthly, for example), your employee’s total insurable hours and total insurable earnings, and the reason for issuing the ROE.
+Some key items you must provide on the Employment Record include your pay period type, such as bi-weekly or monthly.
+You must also include your employee’s total insurable hours and total insurable earnings.
+You must also state the reason for issuing the ROE.

-With that in mind, you should maintain proper employment history records – including social insurance numbers for all employees – to ensure the information on the ROEs you issue is accurate and complete.
+With that in mind, you should keep proper employment history records, including Social Insurance Numbers for all employees.
+This helps ensure the ROE form information you issue is accurate and complete.

 What Are Insurable Earnings?

-Insurable earnings usually include vacation pay, sick leave and stat holiday pay, commissions, and bonuses, but the CRA has the final say on what does and doesn’t qualify.
+Insurable earnings usually include vacation pay, sick leave, and statutory holiday pay.
+They also include commissions and bonuses.
+The CRA has the final say on what qualifies.

 When Must You Issue a Record of Employment

-Regardless of whether your employee intends to file a claim for EI benefits, you must issue an ROE every time they experience an interruption of insurable earnings - OR any time Service Canada requests one.
+Regardless of whether your employee plans to file a claim for EI benefits, you must issue an ROE.
+Do this each time they have an interruption of insurable earnings.
+Also, issue one if Service Canada Form requests it.

 An ROE must be issued when an employee experiences an interruption of earnings, resulting from: